 Define What Is in Scope and Stick to It

+The scope of work is your starting point.
 You need to list absolutely everything that you’re going to do for the client.

 If you start performing services or adding features that are not in the statement of work, you’re going to set expectations that will result in either scope creep or a dissatisfied client.